Photo by Nikki Doyle

 DRINKING WATER: At each site, you will be briefed on policies towards drinking water.
 Obviously, we are extremely cautious with our decisions about potable water.
 Water consumed during our trip is purified and bottled.

 TAKING SHOWERS: While on the mainland, our accommodations will have running water but quick showers are advisable to conserve water use.
-At Glovers, your Cabanas have showers or you may set up a sun shower
+At Glovers, your Cabanas have indoor showers and a freshwater hose at the dock for a short rinse after boating.

-CLIMATE: May is typically warm and on the dry side, although moderate to heavy down pours are always a possibility in the tropics.
+CLIMATE: April is typically warm and on the dry side, although moderate to heavy down pours are always a possibility in the tropics.
 Temperatures may range from upper 80’s to lows in the 70’s.
 We could potentially have even warmer temperatures as heat waves are harder to predict from year to year.
 Easterly trade winds may prevail keeping the temperatures pleasant while offshore, although we will experience higher humidity inland.
 All activities are optional.
-We plan to go slow and easy during most hikes with little elevation gain.
+We plan to go slow and easy during hikes with little elevation gain.
 However, if you are prone to heat stress, reconsider your participation on our Belize program or plan to skip certain activities.
-Please bring your preferred electrolytes to supplement those which we bring.
-If you are prone to heat stress, consider bringing a cooling mechanism such as a portable cooling fan or cooling neck ware.
-Several of our clients have brought a cooling neck tie or small cooling towels.
+Please bring electrolytes to supplement those which we bring.
+For heat stress, a portable cooling fan or cooling neck ware will provide some relief.
+In the past, several clients have brought a cooling neck tie or small cooling towels.
 During our first 3 days at Black Orchid, you may choose to stay pool side where howler monkeys are sometimes seen and often heard.
-Birding around Black Orchid, a river side resort is excellent.
-Please Bring a waterproof sun block/lip balm with a protection factor of 20 or higher.
+Birding around Black Orchid, our river front resort is excellent.
+Please Bring a reef friendly waterproof sun block/lip balm with a protection factor of 20 or higher.

 CLOTHING: Loose fitting cotton or quick drying nylon work well in the tropics.
 Lighter colors seem more comfortable in the heat.
 Jeans take too long to dry out and are not recommended.
 Laundry is done by hand as needed by each participant.

 APPROPRIATE DRESS: For the most part, the dress code is causal throughout Belize.
-However, at several sites we may suggest wearing t-shirts with sleeves (no tight fitting tank tops at these sites).
-By dressing conservatively, we are respecting the cultural norms of some Belizean people.
+However, at several sites and during meal time please cover up, no bathing suits while dining.
+By considering our suggested dress code, we are respecting the cultural norms of some Belizean people.
 When packing, please include several loose fitting, short sleeved t-shirts in addition to tank tops.

 LOCAL CUISINE: Meals are Belizean in style and are an intricate part of our cultural experience.
 You may anticipate plenty of chicken, fresh seafood, rice and beans, local fruit, tortillas, fry jacks, Johnny cakes and other local breads.
 Vegetarian meals can be arranged upon request.
 Please specify any dietary restrictions or allergies on the waiver form that will be sent to you.